-Advance Physical & Aquatic Therapy is located in Springfield, with dedicated staff members.
-Our office is situated on Baltimore Pike and Parkway Drive, making them commonly frequented spots for Springfield and Bloomall physical therapy pain relief.
+Advance Physical & Aquatic Therapy is located in Springfield, PA and Bloomall, PA, with dedicated staff members.
+Our offices are situated on Baltimore Pike and Parkway Drive, making them commonly frequented spots for Springfield and Bloomall physical therapy pain relief.

 We have a highly experienced team of physical therapists who offer specialized treatment services for any pain, injury, or discomfort you may be feeling.
 Our patients have found high levels of success in our treatment services, due to our implementation of advanced technology and methods.

 We use sophisticated diagnostic methods, such as movement investigation and gait analysis, to help determine which services you will benefit from most.
 At Advance Physical & Aquatic Therapy, our thorough evaluations lead to successful treatment plans for your pain relief, healing, and future injury prevention needs.

 At the end of the day, our team is here to provide support to YOU – the patient.
 Our success is dependent upon your success, and we strive to create a warm, welcoming environment where you can comfortably heal.